 “All of my professors are lawyers, and a majority of my classmates work in the legal field as a paralegal or a legal assistant,” said Pereira.
 “This makes my class more interesting as I get more input on how things work in a law firm.
 The teaching is more real and logical this way, and I learn a lot from my peers.”

 Pereira wanted the full college experience, so she got involved in clubs and activities on campus and started making friends during her second semester.

 “I like how diverse CCBC is and how students are very easy going and open to making friends,” she said.
 “I love the CCBC community and how respectful they are towards each other.
 This is one of the reasons why I love CCBC so much.”

-In addition to being one of CCBC’s Fresh Faces, she is president of the International Club, vice president of the Psychology Club, and officer of the Anime Club and Green Club.
-She is also involved in the African Student Union, Garden Club, Dance Express, Food Fanatics and the Phi Theta Kappa Honor Society.
+In addition to being one of CCBC’s Fresh Faces, she served as president of the International Club, vice president of the Psychology Club, and officer of the Anime Club and Green Club.
+She was also involved in the African Student Union, Garden Club, Dance Express, Food Fanatics and the Phi Theta Kappa Honor Society.

 Pereira believes it is important to get her associate degree before transferring to a four-year university because not only will it help minimize costs, but it will open doors for scholarships, internships and other opportunities.